 What is My Book About?

 Have you ever listened to the sunscreen song by Baz Luhrmann?
-If not you’ve missed out on a fun piece of 1990s pop culture, so I included a video below with the lyrics.
+If not you’ve missed out on a fun piece of 1990s pop culture, so I included a video below with the lyrics plus some bonus trivia below on why what most believe to be the source of the song is actually wrong.

-There’s a line in the song which says real troubles in life are not the ones we waste energy worrying over at 2am in the morning, but the ones that blindside us.
-I like to write about those moments in women’s lives.
+There’s a line in there which says the real troubles in life are not the ones we stay up at night worrying over, but the ones that blindside us at 4pm some random Tuesday afternoon.
+I wanted to write a book about one of those moments in women’s lives.
 The day you wake up thinking it’s going to be a perfectly normal work-day and something you never imagined slams you sideways.

-I chose to set the book in Silicon Valley which, in my experience, can be an empathy-lacking, not-so-subtly sexist world.
+I chose to set the book in Silicon Valley which, in my experience, can be an empathy-lacking world.
 This setting helps up the ante on the personal challenges faced by the women in my book, but also on a personal level, I wanted to share how it feels to be the only woman in the board room.

 Video Courtesy of Sabrina O’Con.

-Urban Myth: The True Story of the ‘Commencement Speech’ Behind the Sunscreen Song
+Bonus Facts: An Urban Myth, the True Story of the ‘Commencement Speech’ Behind the Sunscreen Song

 Despite an urban legend that says the sunscreen song was written by Kurt Vonnegut as a commencement speech, the truth is that it was originally a column in the Chicago Times.
 This piece of tongue-in-cheek awesomeness was created by Pullitzer prize winning journalist Mary Schmich.